SkoolNotes/Taproot/2020BIO101/KBhExpirementDesignBIO101.md

 ### Data vs Theory
  - Evidence is very different from theory.
 	 - Evidence may describe a pattern, but as soon as any theory or interpretation is applied it
+		 - One of De's mentors called this religion vs evidence
+	 - Example: